jamestbest/Comodo/README.md

 ## Compiling
 When compiling use this command
-`arm-linux-gnueabi-gcc <Cfilename> -nostartfiles -nostdlib -nolibc -nodefaultlibs -o <outputFileName> -mcpu=arm7tdmi -T linkerscript.lds`
+`arm-linux-gnueabi-gcc <Cfilename> -nostartfiles -nostdlib -nolibc -nodefaultlibs -o <outputFileName> -mcpu=arm7tdmi -T link.lds`

 `-nostartfiles -nostdlib -nolibc -nodefaultlibs` This will disable all of the C libraries that are usually included, I don't think they're all needed I think some probably cover the rest but I'm not testing it.